huy/knn_text_classification/README.markdown

 **K-Nearest Neighbor by Weighted Proximity**

-In K-Nearest Neighbor algorithm we look for a K - known documents (K is predefined parameter) that are "closest" to a test document then assign the test document to the same category of these documents with majority.
+In K-Nearest Neighbor algorithm we look for a K - known documents (K is predefined parameter) that are "nearest" to a test document then assign the test document to the same category of these documents with highest sum of proximity.

 Documents are represented using tf*idf vector space model.
 The proximity between two document is consine similarity of their vectors.